dreamplayerzhang/vcbld/README.md

 ```

 ## vcbld-gui
-Is still a work in progress and has yet to have any prebuilt binaries.
+Is still a work in progress.
 It's built using Qt5 widgets.
 It was tried on mac OS X and linux.
+You can download the prebuilt versions from the release page, or you can build from source.
 Building it you need to have Qt Creator or Kdevelop.
 Otherwise, you can download the libraries on debian flavors of linux using:
 ```
 $ sudo apt-get install install qtbase5-dev